-Cybercrime is globally disruptive and economically damaging, causing trillions of dollars in financial losses and operational impacts to individual and business victims.
-It threatens national security and diminishes trust in the digital economy and the Internet.
+Cybercrime is globally disruptive and economically damaging, causing trillions of dollars in financial losses impacting both individual and business victims, while threatening national security and diminishing trust in the digital economy and the Internet.

-Microsoft’s Digital Crimes Unit (DCU) is an international team of technical, legal and business experts that has been fighting cybercrime to protect victims since 2008.
-We use our expertise and unique view into online criminal networks to uncover evidence so that we can make criminal referrals to appropriate law enforcement throughout the world.
-In addition to the threat of arrest and prosecution, cybercrime can be deterred by quickly and meaningfully disrupting the operational infrastructure used by cybercriminals, through civil legal actions or technical measures.
-Disruptions reduce a cybercriminal or nation-state actor’s ability to engage in nefarious activity and force them to reckon with their lost investments.
+Microsoft’s Digital Crimes Unit (DCU) is an international team of technical, legal and business experts that has been fighting cybercrime, protecting individuals and organizations, and safeguarding the integrity of Microsoft services since 2008.
+Our expertise and unique insights into online criminal networks enable us to uncover evidence used in our criminal referrals to law enforcement.
+The DCU also works to increase the operational cost of cybercrime by disrupting the infrastructure used by cybercriminals through civil legal actions and technical measures.

-No single entity can fight cybercrime effectively.
-The DCU has developed deep relationships with local and global law enforcement, security firms, researchers, NGOs and customers to drive scale and impact in fighting cybercrime.
+No single entity can fight cybercrime alone; the DCU has developed deep relationships with security teams across Microsoft, and with law enforcement, security firms, researchers, NGOs and customers to increase both our scale and impact when fighting cybercrime.

-In addition to the DCU’s efforts to disrupt and deter cybercrime itself, we share evidence from our investigations to assist with victim remediation, support education campaigns, and allow for the development of technical countermeasures that strengthen the security and safety of Microsoft’s products and services.
-We also use our voice and expertise to inform cybercrime legislation and global cooperation that advances the fight against cybercrime.
+The DCU also shares insights to assist with victim remediation, support education campaigns and allow for the development of technical countermeasures that strengthen the security and safety of Microsoft’s products and services.
+We also use our voice and expertise to inform cybercrime legislation and advocate for public-private partnerships that accelerate cross-border cooperation to combat cybercrime.

 Our Areas of Focus